EasyPost/easy-ui/documentation/specs/Tooltip.md

 The bulk of the `Tooltip` component behavior will be handled by React Aria.
 It offers primitives for handling the opening and closing of the tooltip, assigning accessibility labels, and positioning the underlying overlay.

 It's important that the tooltip is rendered through a Portal at the end of the document so that it's not inadvertantly cut off within a container that has overflow hidden.
-This is handled by React Aria through its `Overlay` component.
+This is handled by React Aria through its `OverlayContainer` component.

 ```ts
 export function Tooltip(props: TooltipProps) {